Portf-io/portf-coding-challenge-2/README.md

 npx prisma migrate dev --name init
 ```

+---

-### Generate types
+### Generate API types

+(Note: `npm run dev` runs this as a pre-step)

-Generate your API and front-end types (remember to re-run these if you make any changes to your schema)
+Generate your API types (remember to re-run these if you make any changes to your schema)

 ```
 npm run generate
 ```

+---

 ### Run